d13co/d13.co/content/posts/set-up-voi-participation-node/index.md

 You are offline.
 ```

+# Monitoring

+There is a [simple monitoring interface](https://cswenor.github.io/voi-proposer-data/24.html) where you can see how your node has performed over the past 24 hours.

+**It may take a while to have your participating address listed there** depending on your Voi balance.

+The important fields to look out for are:

+- q05Latency
+  - Lower is better
+- avgPctOnTime (Average percent on time)
+  - Higher is better

+The target for avgPctOnTime is over 90%, ideally close to 99%.

 # Fin

 That is it for now.
-Stay tuned for updates to this guide via the [Voi Discord](https://discord.gg/ZjAc4rSkgq).
+Stay tuned for updates to this guide via the [Voi Discord](#join-the-node-runners-channel).